oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_safe_security_assessment_facts_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>Search for items that were created before a specific date.
-Specifying this parameter corresponding `timeCreatedLessThan` parameter will retrieve all items created before the specified created date, in &quot;YYYY-MM-ddThh:mmZ&quot; format with a Z offset, as defined by RFC 3339.</div>
+                                            <div>Search for resources that were created before a specific date.
+Specifying this parameter corresponding `timeCreatedLessThan` parameter will retrieve all resources created before the specified created date, in &quot;YYYY-MM-ddThh:mmZ&quot; format with a Z offset, as defined by RFC 3339.</div>
                                             <div>**Example:** 2016-12-19T16:39:57.600Z</div>
                                                         </td>
             </tr>